Hoppa till huvudinnehåll

 An old order – in the middle of today's city

-The green crosses belong to the Arla Coldinu Order, an order founded in Stockholm in 1765.
-The order has roots in medieval seafaring traditions and sea brotherhoods, and combines navigation history with a social and cultural network.
+The green crosses belong to the Arla Coldinu Order, a fraternal order founded in Stockholm in 1765.
+The Order has roots in medieval seafaring traditions and maritime brotherhoods, and combines navigation history with a social and cultural network.

-The seat is today at the Piperska muren on Kungsholmen, and nearby is a staircase that bears the order's name – a discreet but clear sign of their long presence in the city.
+The seat is currently located at Piperska muren on Kungsholmen, and nearby is a staircase that bears the Order's name – a discreet but clear sign of their long presence in the city.

-Among the members have been many famous Stockholmers, and even our current king is a member.
+Many famous Stockholmers have been members, and even our current king is a member.

 Why crosses?

-The crosses originally functioned as marks for navigation – practical landmarks that helped seafarers navigate correctly, especially when sailing in and out of passages in the archipelago.
+The crosses originally functioned as navigation markers – practical landmarks that helped seafarers navigate correctly, especially when entering and passing through the archipelago.

 They also had a symbolic role: to show that the place was "marked" by the order, a kind of greeting from the brotherhood.

 If you know what to look for, you will find green crosses in several places.
-The next time you see a green cross, you can think that you are standing at a 250-year-old sign that unites shipping, secret rituals and Stockholm's history.
+So, the next time you see a green cross, you can think that you are standing at a 250-year-old sign that unites shipping, secret rituals and Stockholm's history.

-• Långholmen – previously also at Kastellholmen, erected by the Arla Coldinu Order.
+• Långholmen – previously also at Kastellholmen, remnant of the Arla Coldinu Order.

 • The promenade between Svindersvik and Nacka boat club – a cross that many passers-by have noticed.